-- a) No more than 50% of the required car parking within a strata title subdivision shall be allocated to individual commercial units within the mixed-use development. - b) All car parking spaces that are allocated to individual units shall be proportioned in number to the size of the units. - c) No car parking spaces shall be created as a separate allotment.
+- a) No more than 50% of the required car parking within a strata title subdivision shall be allocated to individual commercial units within the mixed-use development. - All car parking spaces that are allocated to individual units shall be proportioned in number to the size of the units. - c) No car parking spaces shall be created as a separate allotment. - d) No internal or outdoor storage space shall be created as a separate allotment.